magicink/boundless/README.md

 ![Add Story Format](https://gdurl.com/od8V)

-If done correctly, the dialog should say `Boundless <version> will be added` and the
+If done correctly, the dialog should say `Boundless <version> will be added`.
+Finally, click the `Add` button.

 ## Syntax